tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - “In all these cases, you can take the safer path of quiet misery or the bolder path that’s less certain but potentially much more rewarding, both financially and psychologically.”
   - “I figured that if the post office was always hiring, and provided a safe income, I could always go work there if all else failed; but there’s no need to start there.”
   - “If that’s the case, your failure is no longer your own—it affects other people.
 It’s for the same reason that I stopped riding motorcycles and taking flying lessons once I had kids: In my mind, I no longer had the right to put my life on the line for the sake of those thrills.”

+# Questions

+- **gift what you intend for your kids (or charities) while you’re still alive.** Why hold on until the end?

+- **What memories would you want your kids to associate with you?
+What experiences would you like them to share with you?**

+- Does every extra hour at work truly justify the sacrifice for both you and your children?

+- **Is your job enriching your legacy or chipping away at it**?

+- How does Die With Zero differ from traditional financial planning?
+  - Die With Zero challenges the conventional financial planning approach by emphasizing the importance of enjoying and spending money during your life, rather than solely focusing on saving and accumulating wealth for retirement.
+Traditional financial planning often advocates for growing wealth and minimizing risks, while Die With Zero encourages spending on memorable experiences and deriving fulfillment from life.

+- How can the Die With Zero approach be applied to achieve financial independence?

+- Does the book suggest that we shouldn’t save money for the future and instead spend all we have in the present?
+  - Not necessarily.
+The book’s central message is not about spending recklessly but prioritizing life’s peak experiences while you have the time and health to enjoy them.
+It proposes that while having enough money for security is essential, it’s equally crucial not to sacrifice too much time merely accumulating wealth.
+Instead, focus on creating enjoyable experiences, which become a significant sum of your life’s fulfillment.

+- **What if I run out of money before I die?**
+  - Bill’s main point is that we fear running out of money a lot more than it’s actually likely to happen.
+People who save for the future tend to save up too much, and wait until too late in their lives to spend it on fulfilling experiences, if at all.
+  - Big caveat: this all assumes you’re a reasonably high earner with disposable income and savings.
+If you’re not, please don’t take the book too seriously.

+- **What about the kids?**
+  - if you give them that money when they’re 25-35, that windfall will be ridiculously helpful.
+With a big chunk of cash at that age, your kids can:
+    - Put down a deposit on a house
+    - Start their own company
+    - Afford to have their own kids
+    - Pursue interesting careers instead of working horrible jobs to make rent.

+Don’t wait until you die to give money away to your kids.
+If you’re going to do it, do it when you’re alive, and when they’re younger, when the money will be most effective.

 # Bill Ruane